peterhinch/micropython-filters/non_realtime/FILT.md

 In the Python code DC bias is subtracted from each sample before processing - `dcf` uses `Setup[4]` to control this behaviour.

-Results in the output array do not have any DC bias restored - in other words they are referenced to zero.
+Results in the output array do not have DC bias restored - they are referenced to zero.

 ### 3.1.1 Wrap